 Drupal supports multi-sites, this means you can install Drupal once and use it for multiple websites (also known as single codebase).
-This kind of setup will make it easier to maintain your Drupal installation or when you want to upgrade to a newer version as you only need to maintain one codebase.
-The most common setup seems the subdomain aproach: each website uses its own subdomain.
+This kind of setup will make it easier to maintain your Drupal installation or when you want to upgrade to a newer version as you are only supporting a single codebase.
+The most common setup is the subdomain approach: each website has its own subdomain.
 Suppose you want websites for different projects.
-The layouts and requirements may be different but they will all run on Drupal.
+The layouts and requirements may be different, but they will all run on Drupal.
 The URL’s will look like this:http://project1.example.com

 There are tons of tutorials on the Drupal site to create this setup but that’s not what we are looking for.
 We want a setup with multiple websites in subdirectories, not subdomains:http://www.example.com/project1

-It’s a little harder (really only a little) to find how to get this done, let’s have a look.
+It’s a little harder to find how to get this done, let’s have a look.

 That’s it, you have your first installation up and running, nothing new here.